azamatsmith/gatsby-instagram-blog-example/README.md

 ## Prerequisites

-Create a `.env` file in the root of your project that looks like this
+Create an `.env` file in the root of your project that looks like this

 ```
 // .env